-Helping divers make informed decisions about training, gear, skills, and safety at every stage of their journey.
+Helping divers make informed choices about training, skills, safety, and gear.

-Perdix II + Air Integration
+Perdix 2 + Air Integration

-Overall Score: 9.6 / 10
+Overall Score: 9.6 / 10 (Exceptional)

 Last updated: July 2025